U.S. to get coveted Alibaba IPO after Hong Kong talks founder

 "Certainly, from a market perspective it's a terrific time to be in the market for the Internet companies out of China," said a source familiar with the Alibaba plans.
 "We've all seen how Tencent, Baidu, etc, have traded and the global Internet stocks are doing great."

-The IPO would ride a wave of bullish views on the company after its revenue soared 71 percent in the first quarter to $1.4 billion, with profits nearly tripling to $669 million, according to figures released in July by Yahoo Inc, one of its key shareholders.

-Yahoo, which owns 24 percent of Alibaba, and Japan's Softbank Corp which is its biggest shareholder with 35 percent, stand to reap huge windfalls from an IPO as Alibaba's market valuation would add billions of dollars to the two companies' assets.
-Yahoo is also keen to sell part of its stake.

-Executive Chairman Jack Ma, former chief financial officer and co-founder Joe Tsai and other company executives own about 10 percent.
-Singapore state investor Temasek Holdings Ltd and China Investment Corp are among other investors in Alibaba.
+Ma, former chief financial officer and co-founder Joe Tsai, and other company executives own about 10 percent.
+Singapore state investor Temasek Holdings Ltd TEMU.UL and China Investment Corp CIC.UL are among other investors in Alibaba.

 HKEX IMPACT